 The PhD in Robotics Engineering doctoral program is groundbreaking and internationally known for its outstanding faculty and advanced research projects.
 A small student-to-faculty ratio means students work side by side with world-class professors who are exploring everything from medical robotic devices and multi-robot systems to the ethical implications of human-robot interaction.

 Course work across disciplines includes computer science, electrical and computer engineering, mathematics, and mechanical engineering and gives candidates depth and breadth in robotics expertise.
 Students may enter with a BS or an MS degree and will propose a plan of study and potential research leading up to dissertation studies.

-Faculty research is wide ranging and involves students in every step of research and exploration, so PhD students have nearly endless choices.
-Working in this wide-ranging field means you’re always innovating on exciting new problems and challenges in real time.
+Faculty research is wide-ranging and involves students in every step of research and exploration, so robotics engineering PhD students have nearly endless choices.
+Working in this wide-ranging field means you’re always innovating on exciting new problems and challenges in real-time.
 The energy in our labs is contagious and breeds revolutionary approaches to robotics.

 WPI’s robotics faculty research is supported through federal and industry funding.
 Some areas of faculty specialization: